Senior Product Designer, Freelance · Oct 2024 to Jun 2025

 Casino Management SaaS

-Solo-designed a comprehensive casino management platform - transforming dense operational data into clear, actionable dashboards for floor managers, hosts, and executives.
+I designed a casino management platform that turns dense operational data into clear, actionable dashboards for floor managers, hosts, and executives.
+User engagement rose 25 percent.

 Casino Management Dashboard